brege/aoife/docs/next-tasks.md

 but communicating what i'm seeing, what firefox is reporting, the uselessness of the terminal output from the Vite server, and the lack of a way to programatically control the app for direct feedback are impossible without an API and logger.

+#### Architectural Note -- An Argument for Making a CLI Layer for a React App

+The CLI API layer implementation (Vite middleware at `/cli/*` endpoints) represents an unconventional architectural pattern: React applications that expose native programmatic control interfaces for development and testing.
+This approach fills a gap in the React ecosystem where most apps are purely GUI-first with no direct state manipulation capabilities.

+Unlike existing solutions (Storybook's component isolation, Cypress/Playwright's browser automation, or Next.js API routes), this pattern provides live app introspection and direct state control without browser overhead.
+The bidirectional CLI ↔ GUI communication enables hybrid workflows where developers can mix interactive UI usage with scripted automation.

+This architectural pattern has immediate cross-project value for **oshea** development.
+The middleware techniques, state bridging patterns, and logging integration being developed here will directly inform adding a React frontend to the CLI tool.
+Rather than treating CLI and GUI as separate paradigms, this creates a unified vocabulary where applications are transparent and controllable by design - establishing foundational patterns that transcend individual projects and enable systematic, reproducible development workflows.

+Three Main Benefits:

+1. **Quicker, more familiar, reproducible development**
+   Affords a more rapid development process with Claude.
+   It is impossible to communicate GUI behavior and differentiate logic faults of data with output changes in CSS formatting at times.

+2. **End-to-end testing**
+   This makes End-to-end testing possible for the React frontend and the CLI backend.
+This allows me to *forward propagate* a familiar testing architecture from **oshea** into **aoife**.

+3. **React Frontend for oshea**
+   Greater value add is for **oshea**'s next phase of development, as I will be able to bolt on a React frontend, effectively *backward propagating* a web UI for doctype building and iteration (oshea's broader v1.0 to v2.0 goal).